Student Life & Services

 Involuntary Medical Withdrawal

-The Associate Vice President for Student Affairs (or designee) may initiate the administrative withdrawal from the College or residence hall of any student for behavior that poses a significant risk of substantial harm to the health or safety of such student or others.
-Administrative withdrawal determination shall be made by the Associate Vice President for Student Affairs (or designee) taking into consideration the nature and severity of the potential harm, the imminence of the potential harm, the likelihood that the potential harm will occur, the duration of the risk, the ability to mitigate the risk and the impact on others in the campus community.
+The Dean of Student Affairs (or designee) may initiate the administrative withdrawal from the College or residence hall of any student for behavior that poses a significant risk of substantial harm to the health or safety of such student or others.
+Administrative withdrawal determination shall be made by the Dean of Student Affairs (or designee) taking into consideration the nature and severity of the potential harm, the imminence of the potential harm, the likelihood that the potential harm will occur, the duration of the risk, the ability to mitigate the risk and the impact on others in the campus community.
 This determination will be based on an individualized assessment of the ability of the student to function safely at the College.

-If the medical evaluation supports medical withdrawal, the student will receive notification in writing from the Director of Counseling & Wellness Services (or designee) stating the reasons for its determination.
-Students may challenge the withdrawal through the submission of a written appeal to the Associate Vice President for Student Affairs (designee) supported by medical and/or mental health professional documentation.
-Administrative withdrawal actions may be reconsidered by the Associate Vice President for Student Affairs (designee) at regular intervals upon the written request of the student.
-The Associate Vice President for Student Affairs (designee) may elect to appoint an independent medical and/or mental health professional or a panel of professionals to provide advice to the Associate Vice President for Student Affairs (designee) with respect to administrative withdrawal determinations.
+If the medical evaluation supports medical withdrawal, the student will receive notification in writing from the Senior Director of Counseling & Wellness Services (or designee) stating the reasons for its determination.
+Students may challenge the withdrawal through the submission of a written appeal to the Dean of Student Affairs (designee) supported by medical and/or mental health professional documentation.
+Administrative withdrawal actions may be reconsidered by the Dean of Student Affairs (designee) at regular intervals upon the written request of the student.
+The Dean of Student Affairs (designee) may elect to appoint an independent medical and/or mental health professional or a panel of professionals to provide advice to the Dean of Student Affairs (designee) with respect to administrative withdrawal determinations.

 A student who has undergone involuntary medical withdrawal must engage the reapplication process from a Medical Withdrawal as stated in this policy.
 The College may require the student, at the student's cost, to undergo a medical evaluation by a licensed mental health professional of the College’s choosing.
 A medical withdrawal is not considered a disciplinary action.